NC Teach FAQs

-- One year of successful full time teaching (not substitute teaching) in a public or charter NC school (when you are hired, your school administrator will apply for your Provisional License).
+- One year of successful full time teaching (not substitute teaching) in a public or charter NC school.

 What if I do not have a teaching position?

 Do these classes provide credits toward a degree?

 While these classes are taken for 3 credit hours each, they do not lead to a degree.
 They may be applied to certain degrees for credit.

 Are these classes graduate or undergraduate level?

 The classes are undergraduate level courses.
-They are listed as undergraduate distance education classes (even though they meet face-to-face), which makes them less expensive than traditional undergraduate or graduate courses.
+They are listed as undergraduate distance education classes, which makes them less expensive than traditional undergraduate or graduate courses.